Nepiki/Guides/Defender-(Arcade).md

 #### Use Smart Bombs Effectively

 The smart bomb button is one of Defender's most important features.
 When you use a smart bomb, every enemy on the screen instantly dies.
-You start the game with 3 and will be awarded a new smart bomb every 10,000 points until you Game Over.
+You start the game with 3 and will be awarded a new smart bomb (and life) every 10,000 points until you Game Over.

 Be cognizant of your smart bomb use.
 They are a precious resource, and you don't want to waste them!
 But what does "waste them" even mean?